AvaloniaUI/Avalonia/README.md

 <img src="https://hsto.org/webt/6a/j6/v5/6aj6v5vemc3g6zqcks0wm_irg1s.gif" />

-This is a [C# `SourceGenerator`](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) built for generating strongly-typed references to controls with `x:Name` (or just `Name`) attributes declared in XAML (or, in `.axaml`).The source generator will look for the `xaml` (or `axaml`) file with the same name as your partial C# class subclasse of `Avalonia.INambe` and parses the XML markup, finds all XML tags with `x:Name` attributes and generates the C# code.
+This is a [C# `SourceGenerator`](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) built for generating strongly-typed references to controls with `x:Name` (or just `Name`) attributes declared in XAML (or, in `.axaml`).
+The source generator will look for the `xaml` (or `axaml`) file with the same name as your partial C# class that is a subclass of `Avalonia.INamed` and parses the XAML markup, finds all XAML tags with `x:Name` attributes and generates the C# code.

 ### Getting Started

-Add reference the source generator by installing a NuGet package:
+In order to get started, just install the NuGet package:

 ```
 dotnet add package XamlNameReferenceGenerator